[A] [B] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 CAPTION - Descriptive text above, beside or beneath an image.

-CARD READER - A digital memory card reader used in transferring data, including image files, to a computer drive.
+CARD READER - A digital memory card reader used in transferring data, including downloading of image files from a camera's removable media card, to a computer drive.

 CARTRIDGE - Film container, generally one that is factory-loaded, and light-proof, enabling it to be handled in light without exposing the film.
 (See "Cassette.")
 A metal cartridge for 35 mm film is sometimes known as a "magazine."